 Lately, I've gotten many messages asking for a recommendation on "travel routers."
 Summer is here, and folks want to stay securely connected while on the go.
 Who wouldn't?

-Whether you stay in a hotel room or an Airbnb, a secure Wi-Fi network helps make the temporary lodging feel like home, at least in getting connected.
+Whether in a hotel room or an Airbnb, a secure Wi-Fi network helps make the temporary lodging feel like home, at least in getting connected.

-Privacy and security matters aside, that private network is also a matter of convenience.
-You won’t need to enter a new Wi-Fi network and its password into all your devices, a pain if you also bring along streaming devices — I’ve always included a Fire TV on our trips.
+Besides privacy and security, a private network is also convenient.
+You won't need to enter a new Wi-Fi network and its password into all your devices, a pain if you also bring along streaming devices -- I've always included a Fire TV on our trips.

-I’ve done this for years.
-When through with this post, chances are you’ll also find that if you have a laptop, getting a travel router is no longer relevant.
+I've done this for years during my trips.
+When through with this post, chances are you'll also find that getting a travel router is no longer relevant if you have a laptop.